Attendance, Absence, & Duty Hours Policy

 Delay of Shelf Examinations

 NBME Subject Examinations (“shelf exams”) may be delayed only for reasons of illness, or under unusual circumstances for compelling personal reasons.
 In all instances, approval to delay a shelf examination must be obtained from the student’s college dean in advance of the scheduled examination.
 Students seeking to delay a shelf examination for medical reasons also must be seen by a the Department of Student Health and Wellness in Charlottesville, student health services at Inova or other licensed healthcare provider unless the student has flu-like or COVID symptoms in which case they should call the appropriate student health service to see if a visit is warranted.
 When approval is given to delay a shelf examination, it is the student’s responsibility to inform the appropriate clerkship or course director, the clerkship or course coordinator and copy their college dean.
 After making up any necessary clinical time and fulfilling the other requirements of the clerkship, it is also the student’s responsibility to contact the clerkship coordinator to arrange a time to take the shelf examination in the next academic cycle at a time when clerkship students are taking a shelf exam.
 The student will receive an “Incomplete” until all clerkship requirements are completed.

 Attendance is required for all sessions in the Transitions Course of Phase 2 as it provides necessary training and prepares students for expectations in the clinical environment.
-No excused absences are allowed during the required Phase 3 courses.
-(SMD22: Geriatrics, Advanced Clinical Elective, Intern Readiness) (SMD23: Bedside to Community, Advanced Clinical Elective, Emergency Medicine, Critical Care, Intern Readiness).
+No excused absences are allowed during the following required Phase 3 courses: Bedside to Community, Advanced Clinical Elective, and Intern Readiness.
 Anyone who is ill or has a personal or family emergency during these times must contact their college dean, course director and the attending faculty on the service immediately.

 For all other Phase 3 electives, students are allowed to take up to one day per week off (or four days during a four-week rotation) between October 1 and February 1 for residency interviews.
 Some electives do not allow time off to interview, and it is the student’s responsibility to check the elective course description or make inquiry of the course director.
 Specific days missed must be pre-approved by the course director and the attending on the service.
 If greater than two days are missed for interviewing, or another excused absence, during an elective, the course director will work with the student to determine how and when make-up time will occur.
 If missed time is not made up, adjustment to credit earned may occur.

 Students may schedule time off for USMLE exams during electives that do not prohibit absence during the rotation in the elective course description.
 The time off must be pre-approved by the course director and the attending on the service.
 The course director will determine if days missed must be made up and, if so, how that will be scheduled.
 Students are responsible for reviewing the Phase 3 handbook and course catalog for full details regarding Phase 3 attendance.